 The Graduate Studies Manager, based in RDM Strategic, supports the DGS and can offer support and advice on all procedural and administrative issues affecting RDM students.

-Graduate Administrators in each of the divisions and the WIMM support the Graduate Advisors and are available to give advice to students within those divisions.
+Graduate Administrators in each of the divisions and the WIMM support the Graduate Advisors and are available to give advice to students within those divisions about local issues such as Health and Safety, finance (stipend payments), IT etc.